dominique-mueller/angular2-notifier/README.md

 A well designed, fully animated, highly customizable and easy to use notification library for your Angular 2 application.

+**This library is compatible with Angular 2.0.0-RC.4** (and may work in earlier RC versions).

-> Please note that this library is still in an early stage, it will hit version 1.0 as soon as Angular 2 reaches its final version.
-Therefore, as long as Angular 2 is in RC, new releases before 1.0 might introduce breaking changes.
-They will be documented in the [changelog](/CHANGELOG.md).
+> *Please note that this library is still in an early stage, it will hit version 1.0 as soon as Angular 2 reaches its final version.
+Therefore, as long as Angular 2 is still in RC, new minor releases before 1.0 (like 0.x) might introduce breaking changes.
+They will be documented in the [Changelog](/CHANGELOG.md).*

 <br>

 ## Demo

-You can play around with this library on the **[Plunkr project right here](http://plnkr.co/edit/Z8yu8I)**.
+You can test and play around with this library on **[this Plunker right here](http://plnkr.co/edit/Z8yu8I)**.

 ![Preview](/docs/preview.gif?raw=true)